CKirkby/Shark-Bait/README.md

 # Shark bait <h6> (Current Version 0.3)

 Hello!
 Welcome to the repository of my tiny mobile game.
-This is a personal project and must be noted that **This only works on mobiles at the moment, controls will not work on PC**.
+This is a personal project and must be noted that **This only works on android at the moment, controls will not work on PC**.
 This will be changed in the future as im planning an overhaul to the control system.
+This game was built using Unity 6.2.

 ## Downloads